-Today’s post celebrates the ninety-fifth Happy Birthday anniversary of Bob Derleth.
+Today’s post celebrates the ninety-seventh Happy Birthday anniversary of Bob Derleth.
 Robert J.”Bob” Derleth was born on this day in 1922 in Marquette, Michigan.
-According to the Wikipedia article linked below, Bob Derleth grew up in Marquette where he was an excellent athlete.
+According to the Wikipedia article linked below, Bob Derleth grew up in Marquette where he became an excellent athlete.
 Derleth graduated from Bishop Baraga High School and enrolled at Michigan in 1942 to study engineering and play football for Fritz Crisler’s Wolverines.

 Although he made the varsity, Bob Derleth did not start any games in 1942.
 However, he did play well enough, and often enough, to earn his first letter.
 Michigan finished with a record of 7 wins, and 3 losses in 1942.
 They posted a record of 3-2-0 in the Big Ten and finished in a tie for third place.
 Bob was busy with his engineering studies, but he still found time to play hockey, and letter, for Michigan during the 1942-43 season.

 Bob Derleth was back on the football field in 1943 and started three games at right tackle.
 He earned his second varsity letter on Fritz Crisler’s first Big Ten Championship team.
 The Wolverines ended the year with a record of 8-1-0 with the only loss coming at the hands of #1 Notre Dame.
 Michigan finished in a first-place tie for the Big Ten Championship with a record of 6-0-0.
 Amazingly, Derleth continued to play hockey after the football season ended.
 In fact, he captained the 1943-44 team that went 5-3-0.